Thursday, October 23, 2008

 Kings and Silvers - We are now talking some more complex tackle with bait loops, cured eggs, sardine wraps, poppers, spin-n-glows, pixies, quik-fish and other more unique items, so I won't really address that here.
 Plus, there are a lot better places to go than the Kenai if you are limited for time and money.
 If you want more info, email me.

-The flip is the key to successful bank fishing on the Kenai.
+The Flip - The flip is the key to successful bank fishing on the Kenai.
 When you see photos of people lining the banks of the river, what you are seeing is a ballet of fishing lines all vying for the chance to hookup a prized sockeye.
 The flip is simply this, flipping your line upstream and letting it drift downstream then performing a smooth flip of the line to do it over again.
 And again.
 And again.
 And again.
 The trick is to get a fish to get your leader in their mouth and when you do the flip at the bottom of the drift, WHAMMO - Fish On!!.
 The details are having about ten feet of line out with a 18"-24" leader between your weight and fly.
 Have enough weight to light bounce the sinker along the bottom (you'll feel a light tapping as it bounces along the bottom).
 Too much weight, you'll snag up, too little weight and you will be out of the area for the sockeye.
 Depending upon the location, you may need more leader, less weight, more line out, a faster flip, or some other variable you don't know of.
 The best plan for success is watch what others are doing.
 If someone is having good luck, check and see how they are fishing, how much weight they have, how far out into the current they, etc. And yes, there are "sweet spots" along the river.
 But as I mentioned before, if the fish are really in, it really doesn't matter.

 Playing and Landing the Fish - Fish On!!!
 Those are the most awesome words a fisherman can say.
 Make sure you say them, because it lets people around you know that you have a fish in play.
 Typically, the flip will have set the hook enough so you don't need to do much more.
 Sockeye mouths are a bit soft so a super strong set will rip the hook from the mouth.
 The fish should not be taking much line.
 If it is, it is either foul hooked or your drag is set to loosely.
 Point your rod upstream and set the drag to stop the fish.
 Use the flexibility of the rod as the show absorber to keep the hook from coming out.
 A trick I have learned is that while I have my rod pointed upstream, I drop the tip into the water.
 What this does is it keeps the head of the fish down in the water making them less likely to fight.
 If you do this and it still fights, you most likely have a foul snag.
 For me, however, I never release of fish until I have someone or myself confirm the fish is foul snagged.
 To release a fish, tighten your drag all the way, point the tip of your rod at the fish and yank.
 This will release the majority of foul snagged fish.
 If it doesn't, you will have to muscle the fish to the shore to manually get the hook out for the release.
 If a fish is fair, by dropping your trip into the water with the pole pointed upstream, you can get the fish to practically swim right to you.
 Once I can see the fish and confirm a good hook up, I will get it as close to the shallows as I can, then quickly flip my rod down stream, while keeping tension on the line drag the fish ashore.
 This is not always easy or graceful because the fish will often make one last dart for the deep often between yours or someone else's legs, under a log, around a boulder etc. All of this is happening while you are trying to walk backs out of swift moving water on slippery rocks.
 I typically fall a few times a year.
 You do, however, get extra points if you fall and still successfully land the fish; double if you injure yourself in the process; and triple point if you go back to fishing after becoming injured.
 The fun really begins once the fish hits the shore.
 Grab the fish right behind the head and sink your fingers into the gills.
 If you collar the fish like this, it will not get away.
 My hands are big enough so that on most fish I can touch my finger to my thumb through the gills.
 I call this "scruffing" the fish, coming from how one would pick up a small puppy by the scruff.
 Grab a rock, a stick, a billy club, or whatever and whack the fish on the head.
 Not a light tap, not a nudge, not a slight knock - whack the begeezers out of hit.
 Think hitting it hard enough to knock one of its eye balls out.
 Blood will splatter, goo will be on your hands, fish line will be wrapped everywhere, your rod will probably be in the water, and you will be wearing a grin on your face as you have just put dinner on the bank.